SHOULDER INJURIES AND PAIN

 Other Causes of Shoulder Pain or Immobility

 The “rotator cuff” is a collective term referring to four muscles that control movement relative to their respective anchoring points on the shoulder blade and upper arm.
-Injuries or disorders involving the rotator cuff usually result in pain, limited mobility or some element of discomfort.
+Shoulder injuries or disorders involving the rotator cuff usually result in pain, limited mobility or some element of discomfort.
 Non-traumatic rotator cuff injuries (injuries that are not not the result of a sudden, instant trauma) are now believed to have their origin with alterations from normal in the postural orientation of the shoulder blades.
 This sets the stage for repetitive movements or repetitive stress forces to produce injury or structural disease to the muscles/tendons comprising the rotator cuff.

 The shoulder joint is considered a ‘ball and socket’ joint.
 However, the ‘socket’ that is formed in the shoulder blade is quite shallow and small, covering, at most, only a third of the ‘ball’ formed at the upper end of the upper arm bone.
 The socket is deepened by a fibrocartilaginous ring that encircles the socket and is attached to its rim.
 This ring is called the “glenoid labrum.”
 When this cartilage is torn, it is called a “labral tear.”
 Labral tears may result from instant injury, strong or repetitive forces, or as part of the aging process.
 “SLAP Tears” are the most common labrum tears and are associated with strong or repeated stress forces applied by the bicep muscle-tendon.
 Like rotator cuff injuries, non-traumatic labrum tears are now believed to begin with altered postural /spatial orientation of the shoulder blade(s) and superimposed chronic stress forces.